 Total exemptions as a percentage of the total digest has increased 35.7% from last year.
 This is due to state legislation that created an additional homestead exemption for residential real property limiting the increase in assessed value to the consumer price index (CPI) or 3%.
-The tax levy for fiscal year 2022 was \$116.20 million.
-The School System has reduced the millage rate from 19.334 mills in the previous year to 19.150 mills for fiscal year 2023.
+The graph on the next page shows how the increased exemptions drastically changed the relationship between the gross digest and the net digest.
+This shift is expected to have an effect on tax revenues in future years.
+The tax levy for fiscal year 2023 was \$116.20 million.
+The School System reduced the millage rate from 19.334 mills in the previous year to 19.150 mills for fiscal year 2023.

 Investment in the film production industry continues to be a driving force of growth for Fayette County.
 Trilith Studios continues to expand the major studio complex in the center of the county with state-of-the-art sound stages, administration offices and buildings for set and effects development and film equipment vendors.
 The studio complex has 24 sound stages, workshop and production facilities, backlot natural areas, a media hub and full post production support.
-Additional expansion of the studios is currently in process as well as residential and commercial development adjacent to the studio complex creating a town atmosphere for creativity.
+Additional expansion of the studios is currently in process, as well as residential and commercial development adjacent to the studio complex, creating a town atmosphere for creativity.